-What is Classics?
+What is Classical Studies?

 Classics includes the study of language and creative literature, of political and social history, of economics and law, of philosophy, religion, and art, and of the material remains of the ancient world.